Jyustin/test-fastpages/_posts/2022-9-13-apcspnotes.md

 A group of statements is called a code segment

+## Program design and development

+How is program developed?

+start with idea

+developed with specific purpose in mind

+create plan.

+sometimes development is exploratory. discovering the new.

+developers investigate problem and reflect. investigation is important in development.

+determine constraints, user concerns, requirements.

+after investigating developers design program

+-brainstorm ideas

+-plan user experience

+How is program developed?

+developers decide on program requirements, then use outline to make prototype.

+make sure program is tested.

+refine and revise program based on reflection

+test

+### working with others on development

+program development is usually team based.

+Individuals work on different components.

+MAKE SURE TO CREDIT OTHERS.
+NAMES MUST BE WRITTEN IN DOCUMENTATION.
+GIVE CREDIT WHERE CREDIT IT DUE, EVEN FOR SMALL THINGS.

+you can use comments to give credit

+you can also use comment to notify bugs.

+using other's code segments is useful in saving time.
+You can use other's code segments but you have to give credit in documentation.

 ### questions wrong

 I got one question on the first quiz wrong because I misread the question.